Ohio Bobcats: Men's Golf

 Through the 2014 season, the men's golf team has won 18 MAC tournament titles: 1951–55, 1957–61, 1963–65, 1967, 1969, 1971, 1979–80 (1954 co-champions with Kent State).
 PGA Tour golfer Dow Finsterwald is among the Ohio golf program's famous alumni.
 The current head coach is Brennan Whitis, who previously competed for Wittenberg University from 2014 to 2018.

 Ice Hockey

-Ohio has had a men's ice hockey team for over 60 years and won four Division I ACHA titles.
+Ohio has had a men's ice hockey team for over 60 years and won five Division I ACHA titles.
 The Bobcats briefly fielded an NCAA Division I program in the early 1970s but dropped their program down to club status in 1973.
 Ohio was one of four founding members of the CCHA along with Bowling Green, Ohio State and Saint Louis.
 The Bobcats played in the CCHA for two seasons but finished dead-last both years.
 Ohio won only a single conference game in either season and after the 1972–73 season both Ohio and Ohio State left the CCHA.
 While the Buckeyes kept their team at the varsity level the Bobcats dropped their team back to club status where they have remained as of 2019.